 They typically include:

-flow.yaml: The main specification file that imports all other Flow specification files in the current draft.
+flow.yaml: The main specification file that imports all other Flow specification files created in a single operation.
 As part of local development, you may add new specifications that you create as imports.

 flow_generated/: Directory of generated files, including TypeScript classes and interfaces.
 See TypeScript code generation.

-estuary/: Directory of the draft's current specifications.
+<prefix-name>/: Directory of specifications that you pulled.
+Its name corresponds to your catalog prefix.
 Its contents will vary, but it may contain various YAML files and subdirectories.

 package-lock.json: Files used by